openedx/edx-cookiecutters/cookiecutter-django-ida/README.rst

     :widths: 25 75
     :header-rows: 1

-    * - Variable
-      - Description
-    * - project_name
-      - Full name of the project. (e.g., E-Commerce Service)
     * - repo_name
       - Short (Python-friendly) name of the project.
 This should also be the name of the repository (e.g., ecommerce, credentials).
+    * - project_name
+      - Full name of the project. (e.g., E-Commerce Service)
+    * - project_short_description
+    * - author_name
+    * - author_email
+    * - owner_type
+      - two options: team or repo.
+Is a team directly owning it, or is this cookiecutter output only used by one repository?
+    * - owner_name
+      - the name of either the team or repository that is owning this
-    * - repo_port
+    * - port
       - Port number for the project.
 Should be in the form `18***` with the 3 digits being any that aren't currently in use by other services.
-    * - author_name
-      - The author of the documentation.
-Leave this as the default ("edX") unless you have a good reason to change it.
-    * - description
-      - A short description of the project, used to initialize the documentation.

 After the new folder is created, you will need to: